nyu-mll/jiant/README.md

 ### Supported Functionality

-We allow for training on a shared encoder from the word contextual embeddings, as well as forwarding from the embeddings to the task specific module (by setting sent_enc = null).
+We allow for training on a shared encoder from the word contextual embeddings, as well as forwarding from the embeddings to the task specific module (by setting sent_enc = none).
 Additionally, if you would like to add a skip connection from the contextual embedding directly to the module, set skip_embs = 1.

 ### Transformers